plackyhacker/plackyhacker.github.io/kernel/hevd.md

 NTSTATUS sub_85078(PDEVICE_OBJECT DeviceObject, PIRP Irp);
 ```

-The `PIRP` object is a pointer to an `IRP` bject, which is The IRP structure is a structure that represents an I/O request packet.
+The `PIRP` object is a pointer to an `IRP` object, which is The IRP structure is a structure that represents an I/O request packet.
 Essentially what is being sent from user mode.
 [The structure](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_irp) is documented on Microsoft's website.

 On line 109 this is passed in to the Type Confusion function: